w3c/wcag3/guidelines/groups/text-and-wording/clear-language/no-unnecessary-words.md

 :::tests

 <b>Procedure</b>
-1. Check that the written content does not include unnecessary words or phrases.
+1. Check that the :term[text content] does not include unnecessary words or phrases.

 <b>Expected results</b>
 * #1 is true.